 I bet it’s happened to almost every one of you.

-Allen Rymer about 15 years ago
+Allen Rymer over 15 years ago

 Yep.
 And the sense of finding someone who knows you is amazing.
 I think that one of my greatest fears when I was younger was getting separated from my parents and never finding them again.